ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+  Will the introduction of this system actually have any benefit over the existing one?
+Will it increase effiency? employee satisfaction?

 * question 2

 ## Evaluation of the proposal